DEPARTMENT MENU

 The program requires field experiences in candidates own classroom environments and a clinical research project in elementary education, in which students identify an area of educational improvement within a school setting, as well as a comprehensive portfolio during candidate’s final semester.

-• A bachelor’s degree or graduate degree from a regionally accredited institution.
+hold a baccalaureate or graduate degree from a regionally accredited college or university,

 Email: anthony.kunkel@nicholls.edu